-As a landlord you will need to register with HMRC for self assessment.
+As a landlord you will need to register with HMRC for self assessment atx return.
 You will then be able to complete your tax return online.
 There is a deadline set for every financial year, and if you miss it you will face a penalty.
 After filing a tax return you will then have to pay the amount of tax that you owe.
 You will need information about your other income through the tax year together with income from properties and expenses that you want to deduct.
-Keeping records of your expenses and income is essential to completing your tax return accurately.
-You will also require a UTR from HMRC which you will be given when you register.

 There may also be other expenses which can be claimed.
 Using the services of a skilled accountancy firm will ensure that your self assessment form is completed correctly and in time, in accordance with the many changes in the law which are being made.
-For details about responsibilities of landlords you can read our blog.
+For details about tax returns landlords and responsibilities of landlords you can read our blog.

 Call us today and we can help you in organising your property income and expenses.
 We will advice you on allowable expenses so you do not miss out on tax reliefs.

 We care for our clients.
 Building and maintaining fantastic relationships is what we do best, we will never treat you as a number which is what makes our approach so unique.
 The highest level of customer service combined with a keenness to listen and work together with our clients means that we leave a stream of happy clients in our wake every single day.
 Our services come with unlimited help and support provided at no extra cost throughout the year.That help and advice will all come courtesy of your own fully qualified and dedicated small business accountant.

 Are you just looking for an answer to a general question?
 We always provide free advice to individuals and self employed persons.
 You can send us an email, call us or fill in the form.
 But you should be asking answers to general questions.